-# How to make open source projects contributor friendly: Initial setup (Part 1 of 2)
+# How to make open source projects contributor friendly, Part 1

 Monitoring, Evaluation, Research, and Learning (MERL) practitioners are often involved in helping to design and develop tools to improve the way data is managed and measure a project’s progress.
 This often translates to taking on the role of “product management” which consists of researching and prioritizing user requirements for data management systems.
 MERL practitioners in this role work closely with software development teams to design, build, and test these data management systems.
 There are often many ways MERL practitioners can approach the development of these systems and one method is to build it using open source software (opens new window).
 This case study will look at ways to make your open source project contributor friendly by making it easier for folks to engage and contribute to your project.